 Where to use it

 Alt text can and should be used in a variety of settings.
 Bloggers and webmasters can add alt text to images on their websites.
-Twitter users can add alt text by enabling these settings here.
-And of course, alt text should be added when creating content Microsoft Office- read more about adding alt text in Microsoft Word here, adding alt text in PowerPoint presentations here, and creating screen reader-friendly presentations in Microsoft Sway here.
+Twitter users can add alt text from the settings menu.
+Instagram users can add alt text when editing or before posting an image.
+And of course, alt text should be added when creating content Microsoft Office.